Unassuming And Tranquil

 - the first Newspaper, in Malaysia.

 But the most delightful aspect of this town is by far the Lake Gardens; 64 hectares of beautiful park modelled on Kensington Park in London.
 Huge, magnificent trees that are a hundred years old swoop over the lake almost touching the water and arch over the road to give drivers a lovely view going through the lake gardens precinct.
+It’s a very pleasant location for a stroll and a picnic.

 This is my favourite part of Taiping and I have spent quite a bit of time here taking photos, walking and admiring the lake and its flora and fauna.
 It’s superb.
 Arguably the most beautiful gardens in the country.
 Definitely a must-see if you’re here for a visit.